adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "We will," said the Wizard; "and thank you very much, Cook, for the suggestion."

 Aunt Em discovered a piece of the Lord High Chigglewitz, "Here, Henry, look for Larry’s bald head.
-I’ve got his
+I’ve got his pink vest."

-pink vest."

 They worked with interest, and Billina helped them.
 In an hour old Larry was standing complete before them.

 "I congratulate you, my friends," he said.
-"You are cer- tainly the cleverest people who ever visited us.
+"You are certainly the cleverest people who ever visited us.
 I was never matched together so quickly in my life."

 "Why do you like to scatter?" asked Aunt Em.